Dana (DAN) Q1 2017 Results - Earnings Call Transcript

 Brian C. Sponheimer - Gabelli Asset Management

 I guess, Jim and Jonathan, if – just to kind of tie into Colin's question, I thought you guys did a really good job of kind of explaining what could go right.
 Just from a strategic standpoint as you're kind of looking at how you look at the business financially, what would give you the confidence to raise guidance?
-Or I guess asking another way, what's the philosophy about guiding that maybe is somewhat different than other managements in the past?
+Or I guess, asking another way, what's the philosophy about guiding that may be somewhat different than other managements in the past?

 Jonathan M. Collins - Dana, Inc.

 Yeah.
-I think our perspective here, Brian, is that it's early in the year and we tried to indicate that all of the things that have a meaningful impact on our financial results moved in a positive direction in the first quarter.
-Markets were really strong and in particular there was good mix for us.
+I think our perspective here, Brian, is that it's early in the year, and we tried to indicate that all of the things that have a meaningful impact on our financial results moved in a positive direction in the first quarter.
+Markets were really strong and in particular, there was good mix for us.
 The programs on which we have higher content performed very well.
 When you look at the foreign currency environment, we thought the euro was going to be softer.
 It ended up doing a little bit better than we anticipated.
 We think there is room for it to deteriorate in the balance of the year, and it's early to call that one as well too.

-Business performance, I would say, is the item within our control that we have the highest level of confidence and our businesses are performing well.
+Business performance, I would say, is the item within our control that we have the highest level of confidence, and our businesses are performing well.
 We continue to believe that they will.
 But I think our perspective is, it's early in the year and we'd like to see more in each of these categories before we're in a position to declare some upside.
 But certainly it was a really good quarter for us.
 Really encouraged by that.
 I think we're going to continue to watch each of these factors very carefully as we move throughout the next few months, and we'll see where they land at the end of the second quarter.

 Brian C. Sponheimer - Gabelli Asset Management

 Okay.
 Fair enough.
 Just a strategic M&A with Brevini and USM in the first quarter, your net leverage still isn't out of whack.
-Is there still the appetite to look to add through acquisitions given your current leverage?
+Is there still the appetite to look to add through acquisition, given your current leverage?

 James K. Kamsickas - Dana, Inc.

 Hey, Brian.
 This is Jim.
 Thanks for the question.
 Thanks for joining the call.
 Obviously, we have a strong balance sheet.
 We're in a position to do something.
-As I've said before, I believe it's a lever that any management team, CEO should be prepared to pull if the right opportunity's there.
-I would tell you right now though our major focus is we have four on our plate, they're all still going through one form of integration or another, some towards the front, some towards the end.
-But we are going to certainly optimize them and benefit not just on the customer side but on the technology side, so on and so forth.
-So I would call it's not mission critical to do it, but we keep our eyes wide open.
+As I've said before, I believe it's a lever that any management team, CEO, should be prepared to pull if the right opportunity's there.
+I would tell you right now, though, our major focus is, is we have four on our plate, they're all still going through one form of integration or another, some towards the front, some towards the end.
+But we are going to certainly optimize them and benefit, not just on the customer side, but on the technology side, so on and so forth.
+So I would call, it's not mission critical to do it, but we keep our eyes wide open.

 Brian C. Sponheimer - Gabelli Asset Management